• Skip to primary navigation

 Sticky Seeds – a seed dispersal investigation

-We’ve made exploding seed pods, flying seed helicopters and learned all about different types of seed dispersal.
+You might have already seen our exploding seed pods and flying seed helicopters for learning about different types of seed dispersal.

-Today’s task is to make a sticky seed pod.
-Your challenge is to make a container for a seed that sticks ( temporarily ) to clothing.
+This activity teaches children about sticky seed pods.
+The challenge is to make a container for a seed that sticks ( temporarily ) to clothing.

 One way plants disperse their seeds is by using an animal as a carrier.
-This type of seed usually has sticky hooks so they can stick to an animal and get carried away from the parent plant.
+This type of seed usually has sticky hooks it can stick to an animal and get carried away from the parent plant.

 Which plants have sticky seeds?